tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available;  INTERNAL_PREREQUISITES_NOT_MET if dwc:genus is EMPTY; COMPLIANT if the value of dwc:genus was found as a value at the rank of genus by the bdq:sourceAuthority; otherwise NOT_COMPLIANT bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available;  INTERNAL_PREREQUISITES_NOT_MET if dwc:genus is EMPTY; COMPLIANT if the value of dwc:genus was found as a value at the rank of genus by the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 ### Information Elements